 - Best Substack Newsletters: FAQs

-Newsletter owners can directly sell Substack subscriptions to the audience, rather than a writer running ads on their website or relying on freelance writing gigs.
+Newsletter owners can directly sell Substack subscriptions to the audience rather than relying on ads or freelance writing gigs.

 Writers can use it for free to share their work with readers.
-If you decide to launch a paid newsletter, Substack charges a 10% commission on paid subscribers.
+Substack charges a 10% commission on paid subscribers if you decide to launch a paid newsletter.

 “The goal is to allow writers and creators to run their own personal media empire.”

-Substack also offers a mentorship program that is 8 weeks long.
-Selected Substack writers join in a series of private virtual sessions that look at the creative process, community building, and working to monetize the writers’ work.
+Substack recently offered an eight-week-long mentorship program for writers.
+Selected Substack writers join in a series of private virtual sessions that examine the creative process, community building, and working to monetize the writers’ work.

 The Best Substack Newsletters